ForestAdmin/documentation/reference-guide/smart-component.md

 Your code must be compatible with Ember 4.12.
 {% endhint %}

+{% hint style="info" %}
+You can find simple component ready to be used [here](https://github.com/ForestAdmin/public-components-library/tree/main).

+To use them simply select the one you want and copy the link to the `raw` file then paste it in the `template URL` of one Smart Component.
+{% endhint %}

 ### Updating the context

 Through the Custom component you can update the `selectedValue` of that component.
 This means you will be able to access the value selected in that component from other components.